KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 This page serves to give a list of all breaking/major changes.

+# vNext

+## Classes used in dependency injection need to implement the `IDependencyInjectionCandidate` interface

+This does not affect `Drawable` subclasses.

 # [2022.1126.0](https://github.com/ppy/osu-framework/releases/tag/2022.1126.0)

 ## Add source generator for dependency injection (https://github.com/ppy/osu-framework/pull/5541)